aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 ```bash
 python3 app.py
 ```
-First, you will see a login section wich you can pass by writting as user: *adm* and for password: *1*.
-Although you will see the Tokinomo dashboard and push the buttons, none of them will work because the missing Flask server in the Raspberry.
-So now **in the Raspberry** you will create a new folder and inside this copy and paste the [Tokinomo.txt] (./Tokinomo.txt) content.
+First, you will see a login section, which you can bypass by entering the following credentials: **user: adm** and **password: 1**.
+After logging in, the Tokinomo dashboard will be displayed; however, none of the buttons will function yet because the Flask server on the Raspberry Pi is not running.

-In addition, a virtual enviroment should be created and activated inside the same folder:
+To set it up, **on the Raspberry Pi**, create a new folder and copy the contents of [#Tokinomo.txt] (./Tokinomo.txt).

 ```bash
 cd /route/to/this/repository
 python3 -m venv virtual_enviroment_name
 source virtual_enviroment_name/bin/activate
 ```
-Then, when the virtual enviroment is activated, you must download Flask and verify its installation like this:
+Then, when the virtual enviroment is activated, you must download Flask and verify the installation like this:

 ```bash
 pip install flask